 If you suspect that you have indoor plant bugs, here’s a quick list to help you with plant pest identification.
 Click on the links to read detailed information about each of these common houseplant bugs, and learn exactly how to kill them…

 - Spider webs or tiny spiders on houseplants – If you see spider webs on the leaves or stems of your plant, that is a sure sign of spider mites.
 If you look closely you may even see microscopic bugs crawling around on the webbing.
 Yuck!
-Learn exactly how to get rid of spider mites on houseplants here.
+Learn exactly how to get rid of spider mites here.

 - Hard crusty bumps or brown spots on houseplants leaves or stems – Spots or bumps on the stems and leaf joints that can easily be flaked off with a fingernail is houseplant scale.
 You may also notice a sticky substance on indoor plants leaves, or around the area where the plant is sitting.
 Ewe!
-Read all about how to get rid of scale on houseplants here.
+Read all about how to get rid of scale here.

 - White fluffy stuff on houseplant stems and leaf joints – If there’s white stuff on plants that looks like cotton or mildew, then it has mealybugs.
 You may also notice sticky leaves on houseplants, or the area around the plant may be covered in a sticky residue.
 Ick!
-Learn exactly how to get rid of mealybugs on houseplants here.
+Learn exactly how to get rid of mealybugs here.